Enjoy your meal in the beautiful fresh air with our ultimate guide to outdoor dining in Singapore, featuring 50 of our favourite alfresco restaurants!

 Melt Café @ Mandarin Oriental Hotel Singapore

-You’ll find a few outdoor tables at the outlets in Tiong Bahru and Club Street, but Merci Marcel’s new flagship Orchard Road location (pictured up top) offers the best people-watching in a lush, pink-hued setting with the same delicious French fare (and oodles of wine).
+You’ll find a few outdoor tables at the outlets in Tiong Bahru and Club Street, but Merci Marcel‘s flagship Orchard Road location offers the best people-watching in a lush, pink-hued setting with the same delicious French fare (and oodles of wine).
 We particularly love the brunch and breakfast menus.

 Open Farm Community

-Open Farm Community is a joy to mamas’ hearts – this huge, airy, light-filled Dempsey restaurant has a farm-to-table eating philosophy, a fabulously healthy menu and a great outdoor play space (and garden area with roving chickens!) where kiddos can wear themselves out while they wait for their food to arrive.
+Open Farm Community is a joy to mamas’ hearts – this huge, airy, light-filled Dempsey restaurant has a farm-to-table eating philosophy, a fabulously healthy menu and a great outdoor play space (the sandpit play area remains closed but you can run around the garden) where kiddos can wear themselves out while they wait for their food to arrive.
 The kids’ menu is delightfully wholesome.

 Paulaner Bräuhaus, 9 Raffles Boulevard, #01 -01, #02-01, #03-01, Millenia Walk, Singapore 039596, Tel: (+65) 6883 2572, www.paulaner-brauhaus-singapore.com